christophmckinzie/Webscraping/README.md

 ----------------------------------------------------------------

 # Remote-Access-With-VNC
 To connect to the Pi using [VNC](https://www.realvnc.com/en/) you will need its ip address.
 I chose to connect mine directly to my router to connect it to my local network.
 One method of finding it is logging into your router.

 Another method is connecting to your Pi using SSH, which now comes with Windows 10.
 The command to connect to the Pi from your Windows desktop is `ssh pi@raspberrypi.local` if you are using the default username and hostname as mentioned above.
+You may also opt to use the IP address of the Pi as follows: `ssh pi@IP_ADDRESS_OF_RASPBERRYPI`, once you have found the IP address.

 Once connected, use the command `ifconfig -a` to get the ip address.
-For me there is two because I enabled Wi-Fi and am wired as well.
+For me there are two because I enabled Wi-Fi and am wired as well.

 Exit the SSH terminal using the `exit` command.